Stephanie Cole: Radio

-Cole has appeared in several radio series.
-She starred in the BBC Radio 4 comedy, Ed Reardon's Week as Olive, a student in Ed's writing class.
-Other work for BBC Radio 4 includes the role of Carolyn Knapp-Shappey, opposite Benedict Cumberbatch and Roger Allam in the successful airline sitcom Cabin Pressure, written by and featuring John Finnemore.
-She also played opposite Hugh Bonneville in the Sci-fi comedy Married.
+Cole appeared in several radio series.
+She starred in the BBC Radio 4 comedy Cabin Pressure as Carolyn Knapp-Shappey, opposite Benedict Cumberbatch and Roger Allam, written by and featuring John Finnemore.
+She also featured in the BBC Radio 4 comedy, Ed Reardon's Week as Olive, a student in Ed's writing class.
+She also played opposite Hugh Bonneville in the sci-fi comedy Married.
 In 2017, she starred as Queen Victoria in an episode of John Finnemore's Double Acts on Radio 4.

 Other

 In 1998, Cole's career in comedy was commemorated in the BBC documentary series Funny Women.
 In the same year, Cole's autobiography A Passionate Life was published.
 The book's foreword was written by British theatre director Ned Sherrin.
-In 2020, she appeared as Ruby Dameril in an episode of Mike Wozniak’s podcast St Elwick’s Neighbourhood Association Newsletter Podcast.
+In 2020, she appeared as Ruby Dameril in an episode of Mike Wozniak's podcast St Elwick's Neighbourhood Association Newsletter Podcast.

 Honours

 In 2002, Cole was awarded an honorary Master of Arts degree from the University of Bristol.
 In 2005, she was made an Officer of the Order of the British Empire (OBE) in the Queen's Birthday Honours List for her services to drama, the elderly and mental health charities.

 Cole was voted Solihull's favourite Silhillian in a competition run by Solihull Council in December 2006.
 She beat Lucy Davis, Martin Johnson and Richard Hammond to pick up the top crown in The S Factor.